srobotta/moodle-net-prototype/docker_setup_dev.md

 Once this is done, the newly created `.dev-machines/my-dev/default.config.json` needs to be changed:

-- Build the webserver as well.
+- Build the web application as well.
-- Adapt the mail settings to use mailpit
+- Adapt the mail settings to use mailpit.
 - Change the hostname to oer.local although this is not necessarily required.

 Apply the changes from the patch file `config.json.patch` manually or run